karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ...
 ```

-Kong now proxies this request, because it assumes SSL termination has been
+Qordoba now proxies this request, because it assumes SSL termination has been
 achieved by a previous component of your architecture.

 [Back to TOC](#table-of-contents)

 ## Proxy WebSocket traffic

-Kong supports WebSocket traffic thanks to the underlying Nginx implementation.
+Qordoba supports WebSocket traffic thanks to the underlying Nginx implementation.
 When you wish to establish a WebSocket connection between a client and your
-upstream services *through* Kong, you must establish a WebSocket handshake.
+upstream services *through* Qordoba, you must establish a WebSocket handshake.
 This is done via the HTTP Upgrade mechanism.
 This is what your client request
-made to Kong would look like:
+made to Qordoba would look like:

 ```http
 GET / HTTP/1.1